UCDC Law Program Placements: Fall 2018

 Office for Civil Rights – Washington DC

-The Solicitor's Office runs an internship program for law students, and is currently accepting applications for fall 2017 internships.
+The Solicitor's Office runs an internship program for law students, and is currently accepting applications.
 More information is available here: https://www.doi.gov/solicitor/intern_extern.

 The Division of Land Resources provides legal advice to the Bureau of Land Management, the federal government's largest land management agency, on issues related to energy and minerals, conservation, grazing, timber, recreation, and realty, among other issues.
 Our division also provides legal support to the entire Department of the Interior on issues related to environmental reclamation.